yenhao-huang/pothole_detection/README.md

 ## Challenges
 1. **Bigger model is not always better**
-   Despite having significantly more parameters, **YOLOv11x** did not outperform the smaller **YOLOv11n** on all metrics.
-In particular, YOLOv11n achieved higher **precision** and nearly comparable **mAP**, suggesting that lighter models may generalize better on small datasets.
+   Despite having significantly more parameters, **YOLO11x** did not outperform the smaller **YOLO11** on all metrics.
+In particular, YOLO11n achieved higher **precision** and nearly comparable **mAP**, suggesting that lighter models may generalize better on small datasets.

 2. **Data format compatibility**
-   The original dataset was in **PASCAL VOC** format, which is incompatible with YOLOv11 out-of-the-box.
+   The original dataset was in **PASCAL VOC** format, which is incompatible with YOLO11nout-of-the-box.
 It was necessary to convert the dataset to **COCO format** and ensure training.

 ---
 ## References